 (that we use & recommend): (click) RESOURCES

-We are a family owned & operated "Golden Retriever Adoption Agency!" of our own pups from parents we have on-site and we are located in Northern California, a couple as far as San Diego in Southern California, Western Nevada, and as far north as Portland, Oregon.
+We are a family owned & operated "Golden Retriever Adoption Agency!" of our own pups from parents we have on-site and we adopt out pups in Northern California, a couple as far as San Diego in Southern California, Western Nevada, and as far north as Portland, Oregon.

 This is the first pup, from our first litter! ........

 We have three spectrums of Golden pups and parents, primarily based on their coloring - (See our "parents" page for complete information)